JPRMC-X | Closing Ceremony

-U.S. Army’s Maj.
-Gen. Marcus Evans, Commanding General of the 25th Infantry Division, signs and gives Lt.
-Gen. Roy Galido, Commanding General of the Philippine Army, a Hawaiian tribal gift in a closing ceremony for Salaknib / JPMRC-X 2024, held at Fort Magsaysay, Philippines, June 10, 2024.
+Lt.
+Gen. Roy Galido, Commanding General of the Philippine Army gives closing remarks in a closing ceremony for Salaknib / JPMRC-X 2024, held at Fort Magsaysay, Philippines, June 10, 2024.
 The annual Salaknib exercise enhanced the strategic readiness capabilities of the U.S. Army and the Philippine Army while building a shared vision of maintaining a free and open Indo-Pacific.

 |Date Taken: